Why Beijing lacks snow, and how climate change has the Winter Olympics on a slippery slope

 Conditions in and near Sochi, Russia, were similarly unwintry during the 2014 winter games, when for the first time a host city failed to dip below freezing during the entire period of competition.

 Both these venues can get their share of bountiful snow.
-However, they’re also both naturally prone to warm intrusions, even before taking the deck-stacking effects of climate change into account.
+However, they are also both naturally prone to warm intrusions, even before taking the deck-stacking effects of climate change into account.

 Knowing the weather and climate risks around them, organizers have been pushing beyond mere snow-making into other backstop measures.
 Truckloads of snow were brought into the Vancouver venues, and snow from the prior winter was stored under tarps in the Sochi area.